-Tempe, AZ – Jesus Rios is hoping to use his education to work in the manufacturing sector, and may ultimately work and live where it all began for this 22-year-old Arizona State University student – in Mazatlan, Mexico.
+Tempe, AZ – Jesus Rios is hoping to use his education to work in the manufacturing sector, and may ultimately work and live where it all began for this Arizona State University graduate who earned a Bachelor’s Degree in Business Communications – in Mazatlan, Mexico.

 Jesus explains, “I was born in Mazatlan and also spent a few years of my childhood living there.
-I’m hoping that after I graduate from ASU, I can get a job in manufacturing, and that it maybe leads back to Mexico.”
+I’m hoping, now that I’ve graduated from college, that I can get a job in manufacturing, and that it maybe leads back to Mexico.”

-Jesus says college has been a learning and growing experience, “When I graduated from high school I didn’t know what was going on, and I entered college being pretty naïve.
+“When I graduated from high school I didn’t know what was going on, and I entered college being pretty naive.
 At first, I didn’t know which classes to take or that I had to choose my own career path, but after a few months I caught on.
-College has also helped me to become independent and make my own choices.”
+College also helped me to become independent and make my own choices.”

 Jesus is among the many hard-working students who have earned a scholarship through College Success Arizona, which pays up to six-thousand dollars per year for educational expenses.
 It also provides the students with specialized mentoring services.
 Essentially, “Success Advisers,” or mentors, help guide the students through academic, and at times, personal challenges.

-Jesus says his success adviser, Barbra Scrivner, is helping to keep him motivated, “Barbra has helped to keep me focused on what the main goal is, which is to graduate.
-Every time I meet with her we make goals and plans that I have to complete by the next time we meet.
-This is helping me a lot to stay focused in school.”
+Jesus says his success adviser, Barbra Scrivner, helped to keep him motivated, “Barbra helped to keep me focused on what the main goal was, which was to graduate.
+Every time I met with her we made goals and plans that I had to complete by the next time we met.
+That helped me a lot to stay focused in school.”

 Meanwhile, the financial aspect of the scholarship has helped Jesus avoid student debt, “It has helped me tremendously, since I didn’t get any other scholarships.
-This scholarship and some financial aid from the government is how I’ve paid for college.
-As of right now, it looks like I’m going to graduate and not have any debt.”
+This scholarship and some financial aid from the government is how I’ve paid for college”

 Jesus adds that his parents were influential in his path to college, “My parents encouraged me to go to college and fixed it in my mind that there was no other step – that there was no other option than continuing my education.”